78 Free Places to Visit in Delhi in 2026

 65. Gandhi Memorial (Raj Ghat)

 If you only visit one site devoted to Mahatma Gandhi, this should be it.
-It’s one of the top free places to visit in Delhi.
-This peaceful place is where Gandhi’s last rites were performed, the day after his assassination on January 30, 1948.
-Many world leaders and dignitaries have paid their respects at Raj Ghat.
+All visiting dignitaries pay their respect to Gandhi here.
+Raj Ghat is one of the top free places to visit in Delhi.

 66. Partition Museum

-Tickets are free but issued by registration on the museum website: www.partitionmuseum.org.
-It’s located on the Ambedkar University grounds.
+Tickets are free, but issued by registration on the museum website: www.partitionmuseum.org.

 67. Nicholson Cemetery